-Swearing or abuse language is not tolerated and smoking is not permitted at any time in the hostel or the school grounds.
-Any resident who has or takes dangerous substances, drugs or alcohol, or encourages others to do so will be referred to the Head of Boarding, Police and the Management Committee for a disciplinary hearing, and the proven incidents will almost certainly mean suspension for the resident(s) involved.
+Swearing or abusive language is not tolerated and smoking/vaping is not permitted at any time in the hostel or the school grounds.
+Any resident who has or takes dangerous substances, drugs or alcohol, or encourages others to do so will be referred to the Head of Boarding, Police and the Board of Trustees for a disciplinary hearing, and the proven incidents will almost certainly mean suspension for the resident(s) involved.

 Application and acceptance into Lupton House